On leave for Fall 2023 and Spring 2024

-Sara Zewde is a founding principal of Studio Zewde, a design firm practicing at the intersection of landscape architecture, urbanism, and public art.
+Sara Zewde is founding principal of Studio Zewde, a design firm practicing landscape architecture, urbanism, and public art.
 Recent and ongoing projects of the firm include the Mander Recreation Center Campus (Philadelphia, PA), the Midtown Activation Project (Seattle, WA), and Graffiti Pier (Philadelphia, PA).
 Zewde’s practice and research start from her contention that the discipline of landscape architecture is tightly bound by precedents and typologies rooted in specific traditions that must be challenged.
 Without rigorous investigation, these cultural assumptions will silently continue to constrict the practice of design and reinforce a quiet, cultural hegemony in the built form of cities and landscapes.
 Her projects exemplify how sensitivities to culture, ecology, and craft can serve as creative departures for expanding design traditions.